cguenther0929/hygrometer_esp32_c3/README.md

 * v0.1.5 -- Code compiles.
 We can send emails, but at the detriment of commenting out some of the display stuff (i.e. LDirInit).

 * v0.1.6 -- Code compiles.
 Email sending finally works.
 The issue was that the SPI transactions (initialized by the display) weren't being stopped, so the module would freeze on the part of sending emails.

+* v0.1.7 -- Code compiles.
+Email sending works and the routines are again separated into their respective library (opposed to email stuff just living in the setup routine).
+Although this next one is just related to HW, the module no longer resets when powered by battery now that there is a 100uF tantalum cap near the MCU.